ROIPCA: An online memory-restricted PCA algorithm based on rank-one updates: Introduction

+In this paper, we propose two approaches for online PCA.
+The first one, named ROIPCA, is based on a closed-form formula for eigenvectors update, and is thus exact under certain assumptions.
+The second approach, named fROIPCA, is approximate, but faster and is proven to be optimal in some sense.
+More concretely, we prove that fROIPCA is in fact an SGD-based method with an optimal learning rate in the sense that it minimizes the error obtained after one iteration.
+To the best of our knowledge, this is the first practical gradient method which is proved to be optimal is some sense.
+Contrary to most other online PCA methods, both of our approaches do not require any parameter tuning.
+They also meet the $O(md)$ memory constraint of the restricted-memory setting.
+We show using simulations that our approaches are more accurate than the existing ones, and are usually faster.

-The paper is organized as follows.
-In Section~\ref{sec:rank_one}, we describe the rank-one update problem, which is used as a building block in our algorithm.
-In Section~\ref{sec:our_algo}, we present our algorithm.
+The rest of this paper is organized as follows.
+In Section~\ref{sec:rank_one}, we describe the rank-one update problem, which is used as a building block in our algorithms.
+In Sections~\ref{sec:our_algo} and~\ref{sec:froipca}, we present the ROIPCA and fROIPCA algorithms, respectively.
+In Section~\ref{sec:discussion}, we discuss several implementation details.
 In Section~\ref{sec:numerical}, we illustrate numerically the advantages of our approach for both synthetic and real data.